ajv-validator/ajv/custom.md

 ### Define keyword with "compilation" function

 Compilation function will be called during schema compilation.
 It will be passed schema and parent schema and it should return a validation function.
+This validation function will be passed during validation:
+- data
+- current data path
+- parent data object
+- the property name in the parent data object
+- the root data

-This validation function will be passed data during validation (and also data path, parent object and the property name in the parent object - it allows to create keywords that modify the validated data); it should return validation result as boolean and it can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).
+The access to the parent data object and the current property name allow to create keywords that modify the validated data.

+The function should return validation result as boolean.
+It can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).

 In some cases it is the best approach to define keywords, but it has the performance cost of an extra function call during validation.
 If keyword logic can be expressed via some other JSON-schema then `macro` keyword definition is more efficient (see below).